Coronavirus: Americans Cheer As Evacuation Flight From Wuhan Reaches U.S.

 Once they arrive in California, the passengers will be screened once again and "temporarily housed for a period of time," the Alaska health department said.

 "Alaska is proud to do its part in helping our fellow Americans come home safely," Gov. Mike Dunleavy said.
-Applauding the rigorous screenings the passengers underwent, Dunleavy added, "For our fellow Americans on the airplane, we wish them Godspeed as they head to California and ultimately to their homes."
+Applauding the rigorous screenings the passengers underwent, Dunleavy added, "For our fellow Americans on the airplane, we wish them godspeed as they head to California and ultimately to their homes."

-Since it was first identified in Wuhan last month, the 2019 novel voronavirus, or 2019-nCoV, has killed 132 people and there are currently more than 6,000 confirmed cases, according to a tracking map created by Johns Hopkins.
+Since it was first identified in Wuhan last month, the novel coronavirus, or 2019-nCoV, has killed 132 people, all of them in mainland China.
+There are currently more than 6,000 confirmed cases, according to a tracking map created by Johns Hopkins.

 The majority of the cases are in China, primarily in Hubei province, where Wuhan has been placed under a virtual lockdown in an attempt to prevent the virus's further spread.
 But the coronavirus has already been diagnosed in 17 other countries, including the U.S. and Canada.